 When is the licence’s annual fee due? – If the annual fee falls due before the purchase complete, we will help ensure this is paid to avoid the Premises Licence lapsing.

-What area of the premises does the license cover? – The licence will specify on which parts of the premises licensable activities can take place.
-If you want your Premises License to cover any additional area, we can assist you in applying to the licensing authority to amend your license.
+What area of the premises does the licence cover? – The licence will specify on which parts of the premises licensable activities can take place.
+If you want your Premises Licence to cover any additional area, we can assist you in applying to the licensing authority to amend your licence.

 Does the premises have a valid fire certificate? – All licensed premises need to comply with fire safety regulations; our commercial property team will check this as part of their pre-contract enquiries.